kitschpatrol/yanki/readme.md

 ### Namespaces

 For simplicity's sake, Yanki anticipates syncing one folder of notes on one machine as its primary use case.
 Every note uploaded to Anki has a "namespace" string in a hidden field.
-Yanki uses this field to identify the notes it's in charge of, and to identify notes for deletion if they are present in the Anki database but missing in the collection of local markdown notes.
+Yanki uses this field to identify the notes it's in charge of, and to identify notes for deletion if they are present in the Anki database but missing in the collection of local Markdown notes.

 For example, if you run: